Bobby Rush: Endorsements

 In the 2015 Chicago mayoral election, Rush endorsed Mayor Rahm Emanuel in Emanuel's runoff reelection campaign against Jesus "Chuy" Garcia.

 In the 2019 Chicago mayoral election, Rush endorsed Bill Daley in the first round and Toni Preckwinkle in the runoff.

 Though a very close friend of former President Bill Clinton and his wife, Hillary Clinton, Rush announced early on in the 2008 Democratic primaries that he would support Obama.
 After Obama won the presidency and vacated his Senate seat, Rush said that an African American should be appointed to the seat: "With the resignation of President-elect Obama, we now have no African-Americans in the United States Senate, and we believe it will be a national disgrace to not have this seat filled by one of the many capable African-American Illinois politicians."
 Rush said he did not support any particular person and was not interested in the seat.
 On December 30, 2008, Governor Rod Blagojevich announced his appointment of Roland Burris, the former Attorney General of Illinois; Rush was present at the press conference and spoke in support of Burris.

 Rush endorsed Kamala Harris in the 2020 Democratic presidential primary.
 After she dropped out, he endorsed Michael Bloomberg and became his campaign's national co-chair.

+Rush endorsed incumbent Lori Lightfoot in the 2023 Chicago mayoral election.
+After Lightfoot failed to advance to the runoff, Rush endorsed Paul Vallas, who was backed by Chicago's Fraternal Order of Police.
+Vallas lost to progressive Cook County Commissioner Brandon Johnson.